isisaddons-legacy/isis-module-security/README.md

 ## API and Implementation ##

-*TODO: this is incomplete.  *
+The module defines a number of services and default implementations.
+The behaviour of the module can be adjusted by implementing and registerng alternative implementations.

 ### PasswordEncryptionService ###

+The `PasswordEncryptionService` (used only when the module is configured as a primary realm) is responsible for performing a one-way encryption of password to encrypted form.
+This encrypted version is then stored in the `ApplicationUser` entity's `encryptedPassword` property.

-The `PasswordEncryptionService` defines the following API:
+The service defines the following API:

 <pre>
 public interface PasswordEncryptionService {